 I am an undergraduate student at North Carolina State University, majoring in Computer Science with a minor in Mathematics.
 I currently work as an undergraduate research assistant in the Hier Lab, where I research learning based approaches to legged robot locomotion.

-My acedimic interest include Robot Learning, Safe Autonomy, and Perception.
-I aim to develop robots to safely assist humans in challenging, dangerous, or otherwise inaccessible tasks.
+My academic interest include Robot Learning, Agile Loco-Manipulation, and Human-Centered Robotics.
+I aim to develop robots to safely assist humans with challenging, dangerous, or otherwise inaccessible tasks.
 Besides robotics, I am also interested in Software Systems and Programming Languages.

 Outside academics, I like to cook, sculpt, build scale models, go to the gym, and read.
 I play the bass guitar and love listening to a wide variety of music.
 I also play a lot of games.
 Some of my favorites include Elden Ring and Minecraft.
 In my free time, I have been developing a cooperative TTRPG-inspired roguelite with the working title Dungeon Crawl.